tychonievich/cs3330-s2022/markdown/index.md

 <details><summary>
 This course is part of a program with The UVA Bookstore providing course material through Collab for a lesser fee.
-Click to see the full details from the bookstore, including how to opt out if you have your own print copy instead.
+Click to see the full details from the bookstore, <strong>including how to opt out</strong> if you have your own print copy instead.
 </summary>

 ALL students enrolled in the class will have immediate access to your digital course materials through UVA Collab for the first 2 weeks of class—for free.
 After February 2, your student account will be charged $29.18.